unacast/pure-sdk-android/README.md

 ##### Download

 It's also possible to download the SDK.
-Head to http://puresdk.azurewebsites.net/ and login with your USERNAME and PASSWORD and download the *internal* artifact together with the *sdk* artifact
+Head over to https://puresdk.azurewebsites.net/ and login with your USERNAME and PASSWORD and download the *internal* artifact together with the *sdk* artifact

 ### How to use it
 The SDK is initialized automatically on launch by default, but it will not gather any data unless you choose to start tracking movement.